 Generally, fonts should be carefully selected and should match the product, company, theme, or target group they are representing.
 One key rule, however, trumps all the artistic freedom in choosing an appropriate font: the text must be legible.

 The main problem of popular stock photos is implied in their very name: they are available to everyone.
 Most likely, these photos can be found all over the web and do little to generate additional attention.
-For this reason, one of the significant web design trends in 2017 is to use as many high quality, unique photos as possible – especially for the backgrounds of websites.
-Sticking to this rule boosts web presence by offering more personalized content.
+For this reason, one of the significant web design trends in 2018 is to use as many high quality, dynamic background images and videos as possible.

 Web design trends: a path to success

-Whoever is building their own website or would like to update their existing site should let themselves be inspired by the 2017 web design trends.
+If you’re building your own website or would like to update your existing site you should let yourself be inspired by the 2018 web design trends.